jensprog/steam-data/README.md

 Create a functional, visually engaging, and _interactive_ data visualization web application that consumes the API you built in the previous assignment.
 The application must authenticate users via OAuth and be publicly accessible.

-_Describe your application in a few sentences: what does it do, what dataset does it visualize, and what insights does it provide?_

 - The application visualizes the data from the [_API_](https://gitlab.lnu.se/1dv027/student/jk224vx/exercises/steam-api) which uses 15,000 Steam games.
 The application enables users to manually check games, developers and genres by themselves and each resource has related links to other resources.
 - The user can navigate to /games and click on a specific game and will receive information about that game and if the game has any developers and genres listed, the user can navigate to the developer(s) and genre(s) and get more information about those resources.